Hazelfire/thesis/index.md

 As a quick summary of the terminology used in this living review

 ### Counterexample Generator Methodology {#sec:counterexample_meth}
 It was suggested that counterexample generators could help users understand proof state [@beckert_usability_2015].
 When proving a theorem, a counterexample generator attempts to find an example for which the theorem does not hold.
-This helps you better understand when the theorem and the statement that you wish to prove.
+This helps the user better understand when the theorem and the statement that they wish to prove.

 A literature review was performed in order to identify counter example generators, and the systems that they have support for were also recorded.

 This is a very minor contribution, but simply attempts to give a very brief overview of support for counterexample generators for theorem proving.

 ### Math Notation Methodology {#sec:math_notation_meth}